dadsolar.com / Do-Yourself-Solar Technologies

 * Link for the complete Maine Solar Primer, is on the Home page.

-Updated Photo of this solar thermal installation on Contact Us page.
+Updated Photo of the solar thermal installation on 'contact us' page.

 Participants in hands-on PV seminar test a 65w module before framing - 2007.